MicrosoftDocs/Dynamics-365-Operations.pt-br/articles/supply-chain/production-control/tasks/change-kanban-rules-process-job.md

 ## <a name="change-kanban-rule"></a>Alterar a regra kanban
 1. Feche a página.
-2. Vá para Agendamento do trabalho kanban.
+2. Acesse Agendamento do trabalho kanban.
 3. Na lista, marque a linha selecionada.
     * Selecione a linha com kanban 000177.
 4. Clique em Usar regra kanban alternativa.